filfreire/filfreire.github.io/index.md

-## Hello.
+Hello.
 I'm Filipe and I'm a Tester and a Developer.

 ## About this blog

 This blog is under construction, first version will be ready during late ~~September~~ November 2017.
 What kind of posts you can expect in the near future:
-- Personal experiences in testing
-- Personal experiences in coding
+- Personal experiences in testing and in coding
 - Object oriented programming
-- Interesting books (on testing & programming, and on other subjects)
 - Continuous Integration + Deployement + Delivery
 - Other stuff